ansible-buch/cbi/README.md

 - Deploying/managing containerized apps in test labs or small private environments
+- Currently supports K3s
-- Supports Docker (via Compose) and K3s
+- Docker (via Compose) will come soon (not relevant for Ansible Book :-)

 It has been tested on: